eclipse-glsp/glsp/PROTOCOL.md

 /**
  * A key-value pair structure for custom arguments.
  */
-interface Args { [key: string]: string | number | boolean }
+interface Args {
+    [key: string]: string | number | boolean;
+}

 type ActionMessageHandler = (message: ActionMessage) => void;
 ```

 </details>

 In GLSP we provide a default client implementation based on [JSON-RPC messages](https://www.jsonrpc.org/).

 **Initialize Request**

 The `initialize` request has to be the first request from the client to the server.
 Until the server has responded with an `InitializeResult` no other request or notification can be handled and is expected to throw an error.
 A client is uniquely identified by an `applicationId` and has to specify on which `protocolVersion` it is based on.
 In addition, custom arguments can be provided in the `args` map to allow for custom initialization behavior on the server.
 The request returns an `InitializeResult` that encapsulates server information and capabilities.
 The `InitializeResult` is used inform the client about the action kinds that the server can handle for a specific `diagramType`.

 <details open><summary>Code</summary>